Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 times tables; step(wise) counting, clock(wise) counting, vampirical counting,.. clicker counter memorisaton technique for declensions, conjugates, {word,dhatu,(sanding) rule⒵,..} lists,.; 1 v 10 v 100 v 1,000 v 10,000 v.; since they only have 4 hindu numerals, 1 v 9 v 99 v 999 v 9,999, but the yellow app has a counter (for⒠shadowing)

+recipe is probably a good word for programs, algorithms, equations,.. like /branches|../ of some organisation,.. like s/qed/cooked rice/; the conjunction of the recipe for s/disaster/the conclusion/, and can be used in other recipes, which is more satisfying than i previously considered, and now i think of it as the final rule of astadhyayi; cooked in a magical cauldron #mysticrypticommon(/(err)?z?/)